 Advertisement

-Power outage cut off 1,050 customers in Taylor
+Power outage cuts off 1,050 customers in Taylor

-The power should be up by 2 p.m. according to BC Hydro
+A power outage in Taylor should be resolved by 2 p.m. on February 16th, according to BC Hydro.

 Getting your Trinity Audio player ready...